 Thus, in this article we have learned the below concepts with respect to Microsoft Teams:

-- How does Microsoft teams conversation history and outlook connected each other.
+- How do Microsoft team conversation history and outlook connected to each other?

 - Microsoft teams chat history location.

-- Where is teams conversation history stored in outlook and Azure.
+- Where is team conversation history stored in outlook and Azure?

 - SharePoint vs Teams vs OneDrive vs Groups.

 - How to create team in Microsoft Teams?,

 - What is channel and how to add channel in Microsoft Teams,

 - SharePoint vs Microsoft Teams – understanding the differences.

 - Manage Microsoft 365 admin center report dashboard: Add cards to your home page